-State Spa Old & Ite Harrogate Spa Old & New PT 276 - 11km BRITISH BRITISH F F F F F F F F F F F F F F F F F F F START VENUE Harrogate Railway Station, Station Parade, Harrogate, HG1 1TE The Permanent Trail is open but please adhere to current restrictions and guidance CAR PARKING The nearest long stay/multi-storey car park is the Victoria Car Park, East Park Rd, HG1 5LQ.(fees apply).
+State Spa Old e Te Harrogate Spa Old & New PT 276 - 11km BRITISH BW F F F F F F F F D E R M O O F E D E R M O START VENUE Harrogate Railway Station, Station Parade, Harrogate, HG1 1TE The Permanent Trail is open but please adhere to current restrictions and guidance CAR PARKING The nearest long stay/multi-storey car park is the Victoria Car Park, East Park Rd, HG1 5LQ.(fees apply).
 There is free off-road bay parking on Harlow Moor Road (junction with Sussex Avenue approx. post code HG2 0QB start ).
 On street parking may be available in Lascelles Rd/Harlow Moor Drive, join route at .
 PUBLIC TRANSPORT If arriving at the bus station, turn left and walk up the road 100m to railway station.
-DISTANCE/GRADE 11km - Grade 1 The route uses pavements through the town and parks, also woodland tracks.
+DISTANCE/GRADE 11km - Grade 1 - At least 3 Royal Connections for the Special Programme TERRAIN The route uses pavements through the town and parks, also woodland tracks.
 There are numerous busy roads to be crossed, please use the pedestrian crossings or traffic islands where they are available.
 GENERAL INFORMATION There are several locations along the route that deserve time being spent at them.
 There are numerous "brown" historical information signs on the route.
 REFRESHMENTS: You will find places to purchase food and drinks in the town centre and at the RHS Harlow Carr Gardens.
 TOILETS Public Toilets are indicted in the route description.
-BWF / IVV This trail is registered until 31 December 2024.
-ROUTE DESCRIPTION CHECK/UPDATED 8 th March 2024 (Please check you are using the latest version if you printed this off a while ago).
-New Questions DATA PROTECTION The data provided on his form will be retained until 1 st February 2025 for statistical analysis and will then be securely destroyed.
+BWF / IVV This trail is registered until 31 December 2025.
+ROUTE DESCRIPTION CHECK/UPDATED 3rd July 2025 (Please check you are using the latest version if you printed this off a while ago).
+DATA PROTECTION The data provided on his form will be retained until 1 st February 2026 for statistical analysis and will then be securely destroyed.
 ENTRY FORM Please complete the section below and send your IVV logbooks, Payment and an SAE to the Contact Address.
 Please check the postage rate for weight/ thickness of the envelope.
 Overseas postage is more expensive.
 ENTRY FEE £1.50 per walker - payment preferred by Bank Transfer to Metro Bank Account: 45237087 Sort Code: 23-05-80 Name: Region 3 IPA (Metro Bank do not operate "Confirmation of Payee" so a warning saying this account cannot be checked is likely) Please use PT 276 +Surname as payment reference (Cheques by exception only when bank transfer is not possible payable to: LJ Elliott) AWARD A woven cloth badge is available for £2.50.
 The badge design is shown above.
 A logbook sticker is available on request - YES/NO CONTACT/ ADDRESS FOR STAMPING OF BOOKS Spike & Helen Elliott, 11 St Ives Close, Macclesfield, Cheshire.
-SK10 3JX Email: cheshireipa@btinternet.com Please use this form (page 1) to submit your entry and claim IVV stamps NAMES OF THOSE COMPLETING THE WALK COMPLETED EMAIL (in case we need to contact you about your entry) PT POSTAL CARDS Will be stamped if you do not wish to send your IVV books - YES/NO QUESTION 1 QUESTION 5 QUESTION 2 QUESTION 6 QUESTION 3 QUESTION 7 QUESTION 4 BWF DECLARATION The organisers are not liable for accidents, thefts and/or damage to property.
+SK10 3JX Email: cheshireipa@btinternet.com Please use this form (page 1) to submit your entry and claim IVV stamps NAMES OF THOSE COMPLETING THE WALK DATE WALK COMPLETED EMAIL (in case we need to contact you about your entry) PT POSTAL CARDS PAYMENT ENCLOSED £ QUESTION 1 Q UESTION 5 QUESTION 2 Q UESTION 6 QUESTION 3 Q UESTION 7 QUESTION 4 BWF DECLARATION The organisers are not liable for accidents, thefts and/or damage to property.
 Every effort will be made by the organisers to make this a safe, enjoyable and memorable event.